ychulovskyy/wix-ui/docs/contribution-guide.md

 By providing a single method which causes a chain of actions, rather than separate `open()` and `clickIdx()` methods, we reduce development efforts when testing applications that contain the component.

-the component tests must provide full test coverage for the component driver.
+The component tests must provide full test coverage for the component driver.
 With that in mind, avoid implementing "test helpers" in the driver since the driver is to be consumed externally and its API should remain constant and minimal.

 ### component meta.ts